-Due to Covid 19, the institutions are compelled to switch over to virtual mode of teaching-learning process.
 In spite of the initial hick-ups, both the faculty and students were able to get accustomed to the online mode.
-No more is it a challenge either for the teachers or for the students.
+No more it is a challenge either for the teachers or for the students.
 Students were brought face to face with educators from various parts of the world through webinars.
 Due to the encouragement given by the institution, many students completed various online courses in LEARNATHON format conducted by ICT Academy.
-The students who complete online course in SWAYAM/NPTEL/MOOC are given an additional credit at the end of the course
+The students who complete online course in SWAYAM/NPTEL/MOOC are given an additional credit at the end of the programme.